Wild Flower Yoga

 into swirling galaxies,

-your muscles washed in pure
+your muscles washed in awareness

-awareness, rolling out of the sea
+rolling out of the ocean

 in every cell.